Herbal Spirit

 Perfect Pairings

-Bitter and herbal compounds cut through richness, stimulate digestive enzymes, balance heavy dishes
+Bitter herbal compounds and alcohol cut through richness, cleanse the palate, and stimulate digestive enzymes to aid fat digestion

 Shared bitter/herbal profile creates harmonious, sophisticated pairing